 - Transatlantic feminist theory

-In recent years, English PhD program graduates have found work in tenure-track positions, non-tenure teaching positions, and many are currently working in non-teaching positions for which a PhD is a qualification.
+In recent years, English PhD program graduates have found work in tenure-track positions and non-tenure teaching positions, and many are currently working in non-teaching positions for which a PhD is a qualification.
 Graduates often find placement throughout the Northeast, continuing a long tradition of serving and enriching the region.
 Increasingly, graduates have secured positions across the country, including in California, New York, Ohio and Wisconsin.